 The SDRP has existed since 1970 and provides varying levels of municipal reimbursement for qualified school construction projects' debt service from the general fund.
-For the SDRP, funding is also subject to annual appropriation and partial funding has been appropriated in fiscal years 1983, 1986 through 1991, 2017 and 2020, and the Governor's proposed budget for fiscal year 2021 includes 50% of the authorized funding.
+For the SDRP, funding is also subject to annual appropriation and partial funding has been appropriated in fiscal years 1983, 1986 through 1991, 2017 and 2020.
+The budget for fiscal year 2021 reduced funding by 100%.
+In fiscal years where partial or no reimbursements are appropriated, debt service is paid by municipal revenues.